PicoPlanetDev/Stratasys-Mojo-Conversion/README.md

 - When viewing the printer **from the back**, the left motor should be plugged into the **X** connector and the right motor into the **Y** connector
 - You'll need to drill some ~1" holes through the side panels and filament buckets to accomodate a dowel rod for the filament spool
   - Alternatively, for a no-damage installation, print first one of the filament spool holder designs that uses bearings and rollers to support the filament and allow it to spin freely
+- Your Y axis endstop should be on the right side when viewed **from the front** or left side when viewed **from the back**, a couple of inches towards the back away from the front block.
+You can identify the right position by pushing the Y axis all the way forward, then placing the endstop in a position so it is well depressed.
+  - Depending on your printer, you may be able to screw down one or both of the endstop's mounting holes.
+I used a 1/8" drill bit and, after marking the position, drilled through the metal with a shop vac for cleanup only
+- All endstops need some insulation on the bottom to prevent shorts.
+Either heatshrink the whole thing, which would hide the LED :(, or, as I did, liberally apply hot glue to the bottom
+  - Then, for all of the endstops, use more hot glue to affix in place as necessary
+- The Z axis endstop now has a custom mount consisting of a U-shaped bracket that slides over the Z axis block and a separate plate that the endstop mounts to and slides up and down on to adjust the zero offset.
+The U-shaped bracket probably should be glued down once everything's all set

 ## Firmware